 For paper requirements, download: Graduate Theological Writing Requirements (PDF)

 All M.Div. students are required to enroll in PT410 Oral Communication during the first fall semester unless a waiver is granted.
 Students may obtain a waiver by delivering a brief devotional speech that exhibits adequate oral communication skills (in preparation, structure, and delivery) to representative faculty of the Department of Practical Theology prior to the first fall semester of study.
 Further information about student speeches will be provided during the WSC New Student Orientation.
 If you do not receive a waiver for PT410, you will be required to take this class before enrolling in PT504 Sermon Preparation and Delivery and the advanced homiletics practica (PT603, PT604, PT704, PT708).
 Non-Native, English-speaking students should review the Academic Catalogue for additional information regarding the TOEFL score and eligibility for a waiver of the PT410 requirement.

 Although WSC offers thorough instruction in both Greek and Hebrew, preparation in these languages before seminary will be extremely beneficial for you since WSC places a strong emphasis on the original languages.
 Students with prior studies in Greek or Hebrew may “test out” of some of the language requirements by taking a placement exam given by the Biblical Studies Department.
-A Greek placement exam is held on the day prior to the start of the Greek I course during both the summer and winter terms.
+A Greek placement exam is held on the day prior to the start of the Greek I course during both the summer and winter terms, and during New Student Orientation in the fall.
 The Hebrew placement exam is held prior to the start of fall and spring semesters by arrangement with the Old Testament faculty.
 Each exam covers the fundamentals of grammar, vocabulary, and translation of selected passages (see the sample exams below).

 Greek and Hebrew Texts